vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 dānas should be performed on 1st mixed with 2nd (KN 140).
 Pratimūvrata-begin on 14th of K. su; tithi; for one year; Umā

-and Siva deities; images should be made of rice flour; hundreds of lighted lamps, saffron to be applied to the images, dhūpa to be guggulu; 108 offerings of milk and
+and Śiva deities; images should be made of rice flour; hundreds of lighted lamps, saffron to be applied to the images, dhūpa to be guggulu; 108 offerings of milk and

 ghee; HV II.
 57-58 (from Kālottara).
 Prathamāstami--This is the first of the 14 yātrās of Bhuvane